ILLYAKO/oracle-cloud/README.txt

 6.2.
 Open instance in Dashboard -> Compute-> Instances 6.3.
 Start
 6.4.
-Run ssh connection in PowerShell ssh -i .\.ssh\ssh-key-instance-20231005-2117.key opc@192.18.148.37 6.5.
+Run ssh connection in PowerShell ssh -i .\.ssh\ssh-instance-20231005-2117.key opc@192.18.148.37 6.5.
 Stop instance

 Linux command :
-hostnamectl - Description of OS lscpu - Display information about the CPU architecture top - Show the Linux processes df -h - Displays information about total space and available space on a file system. ls - Lists all the files and directories under a specified directory lsblk - show hard disk size free -th  - check RAM
+hostnamectl -- Description of OS lscpu -- Display information about the CPU architecture top -- Show the Linux processes df -h -- Displays information about total space and available space on a file system. ls -- Lists all the files and directories under a specified directory lsblk -- show hard disk size free -th  -- check RAM dnf list installed  -- To list the installed packages on our system

 mkdir src
 vi hellow.py